Jefuerte/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

-1. Explain what a token is used for.
+1. Explain what a token is used for. a token is used for authentication it is used to tell which user is which.

 2. What steps can you take in your web apps to keep your data secure?
+You can use protected routes that need authorization tokens.
+You can use axiosWithAuth, which creates a sort of fence that needs the users token to be passed.

 3. Describe how web servers work.
+Web server is a machine that holds and runs code for a website.
+The servers share the code globally 24/7.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST, GET, PUT, DELETE Create, Read, Update, Delete